Odanson/Complexity-Measures-Consciousness-Analysis/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Contact
-For any questions or issues, please contact [Odanson Samson](mailto:odansamson@gmail.com).
+For any questions or issues, please contact [Odan Samson](mailto:odansamson@gmail.com).